 In Australia, the regulation of surrogacy is a matter for the states and territories.

-- All states and territories, except Northern Territory, have criminalised commercial surrogacy.
+- All states and territories have criminalised commercial surrogacy.

-- It is illegal for residents of the ACT, NSW and QLD to enter into commercial surrogacy arrangements overseas.
+- It's illegal for residents of the ACT, NSW and QLD to enter into commercial surrogacy arrangements overseas.
 Doing so could lead to arrest and jail in Australia.

 - Overseas surrogacy arrangements may not fulfill the requirements for a transfer of legal parentage under Australian state and territory law.